pg_cast table stores data type conversion paths, both built-in paths and those defined with

 It is legitimate to create a

-pg_cast entry has different source and target types and a function that takes more than one argument, it represents converting from one type to another and applying a length coercion in a single step.
+pg_cast entry has different source and target types and a function that takes more than one argument, the entry converts from one type to another and applies a length coercion in a single step.
 When no such entry is available, coercion to a type that uses a type modifier involves two steps, one to convert between data types and a second to apply the modifier.

 ||oid||pg_type.oid||OID of the source data type.|

 ||oid||pg_proc.oid||The OID of the function to use to perform this cast.
 Zero is stored if the cast method does not require a function.|